Truck Ramming Kills 10 New Years Revelers In New Orleans, Injures Dozens - UrduPoint

 Truck Ramming Kills 10 New Year's Revelers In New Orleans, Injures Dozens

-A man "hellbent" on "carnage" drove a pickup truck at high speed into a crowd of New Year revelers in New Orleans on Wednesday, killing at least 10 people and injuring more than 35
+A man "hellbent" on "carnage" slammed a pickup truck into a crowd of New Year revelers in New Orleans on Wednesday, killing at least 10 people and injuring more than 35 in an attack authorities said they were investigating as terrorism

-New Orleans, (APP - UrduPoint / Pakistan Point News - 1st Jan, 2025) A man "hellbent" on "carnage" drove a pickup truck at high speed into a crowd of New Year revelers in New Orleans on Wednesday, killing at least 10 people and injuring more than 35.
+New Orleans, (APP - UrduPoint / Pakistan Point News - 1st Jan, 2025) A man "hellbent" on "carnage" slammed a pickup truck into a crowd of New Year revelers in New Orleans on Wednesday, killing at least 10 people and injuring more than 35 in an attack authorities said they were investigating as terrorism.

-The man, who initially fled after exchanging gunfire with police, has since died, CNN and NBC News reported, citing unnamed sources.
-This was not confirmed by police.
+The man, who initially fled after exchanging gunfire with police, "is now deceased," the FBI said, without giving details.

 "This man was trying to run over as many people as he possibly could," Police Superintendent Anne Kirkpatrick told reporters.

 The attacker shot at police, who fired back.
-Two officers were wounded but were stable, Kirkpatrick said.
+Two officers were wounded but were stable, she said.

-Although the incident was not being treated as a terror attack, Kirkpatrick said the truck had been driven at "very high speed" and in a "very intentional" manner.
+The FBI said it was "working with our partners to investigate this as an act of terrorism."

+Multiple US media quoted law enforcement sources saying the attacker had been preliminarily identified as Shamsud Din Jabbar, but with no further detail confirmed on his nationality or motive.

+The vehicle used was a white Ford F150 electric pick-up, an AFP correspondent on the scene said.

-The New Orleans attack came just 10 days after a similar car-ramming attack in Germany in the eastern city of Magdeburg that killed five and wounded more than 200.
+The New Orleans attack came 10 days after a similar car-ramming assault at a Christmas market in the eastern German city of Magdeburg that killed five and wounded more than 200.
 In that case police arrested a Saudi man and said he appeared to be mentally disturbed.

-Operational command of the investigation here will be taken by the FBI, Kirkpatrick said.

-Louisiana Governor Jeff Landry described the incident as a "horrific act of violence.
+President Joe Biden called New Orleans Mayor LaToya Cantrell "to offer full federal support following the horrific news," the White House said.

+"There is no justification for violence of any kind, and we will not tolerate any attack on any of our nation's communities," Biden said in a statement.

 - Carnage in iconic neighborhood -